Ameya22/AmeyaMovies/README.md

 ```

-# AND your project running on local development server.
+## Your project will be running on local development server.
-# Go to your web browser & type http://127.0.0.1:8000/movies
+## Go to your web browser & type http://127.0.0.1:8000/movies